open-policy-agent/gatekeeper/website/docs/validating-admission-policy.md

 | true | Generate VAPB |

 :::note
-VAP will only get generated for templates with CEL Engine.
-VAPB will only get generated for constraints that belong to templates with CEL engine.
+VAP will only get generated for templates with VAP CEL Engine.
+VAPB will only get generated for constraints that belong to templates with VAP CEL engine.
 :::

 :::tip
 In the event K8s Validating Admission Controller fails open, Gatekeeper admission webhook can act as a backup when included in constraint.
 :::

-Validating Admission Policy Binding for the below constraint will always get generated, assuming the constraint belongs to a template with CEL engine.
+Validating Admission Policy Binding for the below constraint will always get generated, assuming the constraint belongs to a template with VAP CEL engine.

 ```yaml
 apiVersion: constraints.gatekeeper.sh/v1beta1